-This edition was published by HarperTorch on February 2, 2000 in paperback and has 213 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by HarperTorch on February 2, 2000 and has 213 pages.

 Third in the overall Discworld series and the first in the Witches Trilogy within Discworld.
 This story introduces Granny Weatherwax.
 If you’re interested, there is a chronological listing of the Discworld books on my website.

 Oh, lordy.
 If you’re a feminist or believe in equal rites, er, I mean, rights, for women, you have GOT TO read Equal Rites.
 Yes, MUST.
 Although, Pratchett did have me up in arms over Granny Weatherwax’s attitude.
 What is going on there???
 It doesn’t last of course.
 Granny is a hardheaded woman with a pragmatic approach whose actions will crack you up — and impress the unimpressable.

 And you’ll be laughing every step of the way as Pratchett satirizes everything from equality to the weather (“it was experienced mist and had got curling down to a fine art”) to annoyed trees to a person’s fear of forn parts to the truth of diplomacy to our modern forms of banditry…*lol*.
 Then there’s that there Extra Muriel studying.

 “A world like that, which exists only because the gods enjoy a joke, must be a place where magic can survive.
 And sex too, of course.”